Fork me on GitHub

 This book is an in-depth guide to SPARQL.
 It provides real-world examples and is a great resource for both beginners and advanced users looking to deepen their SPARQL skills.

-Example SPARQL Queries to run on FoodKG Endpoint:
+Example SPARQL Queries to run on the public FoodKG SPARQL endpoint:

 Here is the code to find five recipes with a particular label, i.e., "Vegetable Soup".